thachmpham/thachmpham.github.io/md/gdb/symbol.md

 ::::::::::::::

 ## 1.2.
-Section .symtab
+Static Symbol Table
 ### 1.2.1.
-Decode .symtab
+Section .symtab

 :::::::::::::: {.columns}
 ::: {.column width=50%}

 The .symtab section contains the static symbol table.
+The address of symbols in .symtab are resolved at building time.

 Relationships to other sections.